micmejia/bible-dump/AMPC/Ezekiel/Ezek 34.md

-And I will raise up over them one Shepherd and He shall feed them, even My Servant [^a]David; He shall feed them and He shall be their Shepherd.
+And I will raise up over them one Shepherd and He shall feed them, even My Servant David; He shall feed them and He shall be their Shepherd.